Introduction

 Promoting Health and Resistance

-Excessive watering can harm your lawn as much as insufficient watering, leading to shallow roots and increased susceptibility to diseases.
-Watering deeply but less frequently encourages roots to extend deeper into the soil in search of moisture.
+Excessive watering can harm your lawn as much as insufficient watering.
+It may result in shallow roots and increased susceptibility to diseases.
+Watering deeply but less frequently encourages roots to grow deeper in search of moisture.

-Strive for a weekly total of 1 to 1.5 inches of water, whether from rainfall or irrigation, to keep your lawn thriving.
+Strive for a total of 1 to 1.5 inches of water weekly, whether from rainfall or irrigation, to maintain lawn health.

 Utilizing Technology